jenpetsmit/tk_wiki/wiki.md

 For more information on the Cloud, see [SRA in the Cloud](https://www.ncbi.nlm.nih.gov/sra/docs/sra-cloud/) on the NCBI website and [Install Toolkit in the Cloud](https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit).

 # Things to Know Prior to Using Toolkit
-**1. Do you know how to use a Command Line Terminal?**
+**1. Command Line Terminal?**
-Review the mini lesson on [How to Use Command Line](how_to_CLI.md).
+The internet has many resources for learning to use a Command Line terminal.

 **2. Do you know what your “current working directory”** is?
 - The word _directory_ is the technical term for a computer folder.
 The _current working directory (CWD)_ is the folder from which the user is currently working.
-- You see it in a command line terminal: The working directory is the folder to the left of the > greater than sign
+- You see it in a command line terminal.
+In the figure below, the working directory is the folder to the left of the > greater than sign.

 **Figure: Example of the Working Directory**